Posted by By Brian Willoughby, PhD & Aubrie Patterson | Help for Me

 Triggers are important because if that first domino doesnt fall, the rest of the dominoes will stay in place.
 When it comes to trying to break out of a porn habit or addiction, stopping the first domino can mean eliminating the chain of events that leads to slip-ups or escalating porn viewing.

-We want to help you, firstly, to understand your porn triggers.
 Next we will help you find ways to prevent triggers from turning you to porn.
 Let’s start with the different types of porn triggers to help you better identify what some of your triggers might be.

 There are four common porn triggers.
 We’ll help you understand what each one is, and then give you some tips on overcoming that specific type of trigger.
 After that, well give you a little quiz you can take to help you evaluate what triggers might be the most likely to occur in your life.